 Alternatively, the hike from Ano Mera to Lia Beach is well worth your time – especially in the spring when the flowers are in bloom.

-9. Explore inside Lena’s House
+9. Explore Inside Lena’s House Folk Museum

 Who is Lena?
 What is this house of hers?
 You’re about to find out.
 Lena’s House is a 19th-century Mykonian house whose last owner was called – you guessed it – Lena Skrivanou.
 She passed away in 1968.

 Since that time, it has been opened as a glimpse into the past of Mykonos and has been preserved with pretty much everything in-tact, from woven rugs and dark wood floors to the antique furnishings.
 A must for any architecture and design junkie.
 The cost is €2 to enter.

-10. Be charmed by the churches and chapels
+10. Be Charmed by the Churches and Chapels